 To use credit freezes to block all your credit reports, you must set up a separate freeze with each of the three credit bureaus.
-To request a free Experian security freeze, visit Experian's Security Freeze Center or call 888-EXPERIAN (888-397-3742).
+To request a free Experian security freeze, log in to your Experian account, visit Experian's Security Freeze Center or call 888-EXPERIAN (888-397-3742).

 How to Unfreeze Your Credit

-If you're applying for a loan or credit card and want lenders to have access to your credit reports, you have three options for suspending your credit freeze—each of which must be performed at all three credit bureaus to allow full access to your credit history:
+If you're applying for a loan or credit card and want lenders to have access to your credit reports, you have two options for removing your credit freeze—each of which must be performed at all three credit bureaus to allow full access to your credit history: